 Family Activities and Fun days

 We hold a number of different events throughout the school year that the whole family can enjoy.
-We hold a themed Family fun day every half term and several focused activity sessions in the evenings or at weekends.
+We aim to hold a themed Family fun day every term.
+Details of events will be sent out on Dojo with a link to follow to book your place.

 Team around the Family meetings (TAF)